Transforming medicine safety in aged care

 A recurring theme throughout Dr Wang’s career is a desire to collaborate and connect with her peers.
 She encourages other early career pharmacists to explore opportunities beyond their regular roles.

 ‘Pharmacy is such a diverse and dynamic field, offering countless pathways.
 Attend events run by professional organisations such as PSA, whether it’s a conference, webinar, or a social gathering.
-These experiences allow you to connect with professionals from diverse areas of pharmacy, broaden your perspective, and make your career journey more enjoyable and rewarding.
-You’ll also meet inspiring individuals and make friends with like-minded pharmacists.’
+These experiences allow you to connect with professionals from diverse areas of pharmacy, broaden your perspective, and make your career journey more enjoyable and rewarding.’

 Q&A

-1. What is the one scope of practice change you’d most like to see?
+1. What is the one scope of practice change you would most like to see?

-I would like to see pharmacists embedded in every aged care facility across Australia.
-Hopefully we will have increased and sustained funding to support the integration of pharmacists as a standard part of aged care teams in all facilities nationwide.
+I’d like to see pharmacists embedded in every aged care facility across Australia.
+Hopefully, we will have increased and sustained funding to support the integration of pharmacists as a standard part of aged care teams in all facilities nationwide.

 3. What pharmacist role do you see yourself performing in 2030?